Rho-estimators revisited: General theory and applications: Our new framework and estimation strategy

-Our estimation strategy is based on what we call {\em $\rho$-models}. \begin{df} A $\rho$-model is a {\em countable} (which in this paper always means either finite or infinite and countable) subset $\sbQ$ of $\sbP$. \end{df} One should think of a $\rho$-model as a probability set for which we believe that the true distribution $\gP$ is reasonnably close to it (with respect to the Hellinger-type distance $\gh$) and our estimator is defined as a random element of $\sbQ$ or of its closure in the metric space $(\sbP,\gh)$.
-The construction of our estimator is actually based on a specific representation of our $\rho$-model via a dominating measure and a family of densities.
-In order to be more precise, let us first introduce some additional notations.
+Our estimation strategy is based on specific dominated subsets of $\sbP$ that we call {\em $\rho$-models}. \begin{df} A $\rho$-model is a {\em countable} (which in this paper always means either finite or infinite and countable) subset $\sbQ$ of $\sbP$. \end{df}